MWloszek/dynamixfrontend.github.io/README.md

 ## PHP for the Front-End

 ### Conditionals
-PHP conditionals can be written a number of different ways, but as part of our goal of normalizing code practices we will be settling on using `&&`/`||` instead of `AND`/`OR`, and we'll be using braces instead of colon notation.
+PHP conditionals can be written a number of different ways, but as part of our goal of normalizing code practices we use `&&`/`||` instead of `AND`/`OR`, and we'll be using braces instead of colon notation.

 Do:
 ```